will-mu/BlueteamNotes/DNSNotes.md

 	- `sudo apt-get upgrade`
 	- `sudo apt-get install bind9 bind9utils bind9doc dnsutils`
 	- bind is a widely used domain name system software for your server to become a DNS for your network
-	- dnsutils is a package for testing and troubleshooting DNS related issues, including a tool named dig
+	- dnsutils is a package for testing and troubleshooting DNS related issues, including tools such as dig and nslookup
 - Configure caching name server
 	- `sudo nano /etc/bind/named.conf.options`
 	- uncomment and change the lines